CarsonDavis/goodreads-exporter/README.md

 ## Why?
 Doesn't goodreads already have csv export?

 yes...but it has a known bug for about 4 years where it fails to export the read date, and it seems like the staff have no plans to fix it.
+I've also noticed that emojis seem to cause reviews to be truncated.

 ## How to Run
 1. Make a python env with the requirements